-In this page, you will find e-learning courses taught by Dr. Roberto Cazzolla Gatti
+In this page, you will find e-learning courses taught by Prof. Roberto Cazzolla Gatti

 A follower’s comment:

 “Cognitively, your course met the needs of creating a user-friendly learning environment, one that empowered students to explore ecological problems on their own.
 This was done not only by always appearing intellectually accessible but also by at the end of each of your presentations leaving students open-ended questions, a superb teaching device and one that should be maintained.
 Leaving students with questions assures continued thinking on pertinent topics, but giving students answers puts an end to that thinking.
 Also, your introduction of Lovelock’s thinking on Gaia and Eigen and Schuster’s notion of the hypercycle allowed thinking about ecological problems from new perspectives”.

 “Biological Diversity (Theories, Measures and Data sampling techniques)”